pablo-meier/Pablog/frog-sources/posts/2013-12-04-done-with-compilers.md

 things syntax), I was hoping to make a bigger dent on on how its _implementation_ and _user interface_ could assist programmers more than other languages have.
-It's not often that PLT folks discuss UI since, in most contexts, it usually applies to some graphical element, but I think it's often overlooked, and where the next real big gains will be.
+It's not often that PLT folks discuss UI since, in most contexts, _UI_ usually applies to some graphical element, but I think it's often overlooked, and where the next real big gains will be.

 ### User Interface in a Programming Language?

 What do I mean by this?
-Namely, we tend to view language implementations as source files -> compiler -> execution, and all other elements of interacting with your program has to come from the outside.
+Namely, we tend to view language implementations as source files -> compiler -> binary (or bytecode), and all other elements of interacting with your program has to come from the outside.
 I'll write C code, but someone had to write `valgrind` for me to profile it, someone else wrote `ctags` for me to have access to the variables while editing, and someone else has to string